jamiemetcalfe18/landing_page/README.md

 # odin_landing_page
-the landing page project from the odin project
+The landing page project from the odin project (https://www.theodinproject.com/)!

+This project is to help get an idea for what a website's landing page should be like, as well as including several css elements and understanding flexbox.